vonpo/gg_react_take_home/README.md

 Gallery has horizontal layout. (created with css flex)

 ## Favourites
-Favourites are saved local storage they have all data that is returned by Giphy api.
+Favourites are saved in local storage they only partial data that is returned by Giphy api.
 There is risk that user can exceed this limit!

 # tech stack